 Drawing Critiques

-I've found out there is a criteria to giving drawing critiques.
-The things you learn!
+I've found out there is a criteria to giving drawing critiques, huh, the things you learn!

-I am a member on the Drawsketch Forum.
-A few of us got together to show our interpretation of the same photo.
+I used to be a member of the Drawsketch Forum before they announced its closure in October 2015.
+Anyway, back in the day, a few of us got together to show our individual interpretation of the same photo.

-This is the drawing that we decided to draw together and post our results so we could all compare.
+This is the picture that we decided to draw together and post our results so we could all compare.

 Old Bridge